Big Brother 3 (American season): Summary

 Following Tonya's eviction, HouseGuests competed in the "One Step Beyond" Head of Household competition.
-In the competition, the blindfolded HouseGuests were asked eight true-or-false questions.
-If they believed the answer to a question was true, they would raise their paddle, and would do nothing if they believed the answer was false.
+The blindfolded HouseGuests were asked eight true-or-false questions.
+If they believed the answer to a question was true, they would raise their paddle and would do nothing if they believed the answer was false.
 The first HouseGuest to reach the end of their rope would win the competition, and if no HouseGuests completed this, then they would be asked a tie-breaker question.
-Roddy was the winner of the competition during the tie-breaker round.
-On Day 21, HouseGuests competed in the "Gastronomic Batik" food competition, in which they had to place over-sized game chips into a glass container.
+Roddy won during the tie-breaker round.
+On Day 21, HouseGuests competed in the "Gastronomic Batik" food competition, in which they placed over-sized game chips into a glass container.
 Each game piece featured a certain type of food.
-The food types that the HouseGuests managed to fit into the container were the foods they earned that week.
-They also won a mystery prize in the game, which later turned out to be a supply of Subway sandwiches for the week.
-That same day, Roddy chose to nominate Amy and Marcellas for eviction, stating that Amy was his main target.
-Following this, the two friends debated walking from the game, but after talking in the Diary Room they were eventually convinced to stay.
-This week, America was asked to select one HouseGuest to earn a dinner in the Diary Room along with a guest of their choice; Marcellas was selected, and he chose to take Amy with him.
+The food types that the HouseGuests fit into the container were the foods they earned that week.
+They also won a mystery prize, which turned out to be a supply of Subway sandwiches for the week.
+That day, Roddy nominated Amy and Marcellas for eviction, stating that Amy was his main target.
+Following this, the two friends debated walking from the game, but after talking in the Diary Room they were convinced to stay.
+This week, America was asked to select one HouseGuest to earn a dinner in the Diary Room along with a guest of their choice; Marcellas was selected, and he took Amy with him.
 This week's Power of Veto competition was known as "Pool Sharks."
-In this competition, HouseGuests were required to play an over-sized version of pool, in which they had to try and knock balls with the face of a HouseGuest on them into the pool, thus eliminating that HouseGuest from the competition.
-Eric was the winner of the Power of Veto competition.
+In this competition, HouseGuests played an over-sized version of pool, in which they knocked balls with the face of a HouseGuest on them into the pool, thus eliminating that HouseGuest from the competition.
+Eric won the Power of Veto competition.
 He later chose to leave Amy and Marcellas on the block.
-On Day 27, Amy became the third HouseGuest to be evicted in a unanimous vote of seven to zero.
+On Day 27, Amy became the third HouseGuest to be evicted seven to zero.